ssMaritime.com & ssMaritime.net

 incidents of her ongoing troubled career.

-On March 14, 1956 Iberia departed Tilbury
+On March 14, 1956 Iberia

-bound for Australia
+departed Tilbury bound for Australia

-However, on March 27 at approximately 0130 Iberia was rammed
+approximately 0130 Iberia was

-heavy seas about 275 km (170 miles) off Colombo.
-Iberia
+Pretoria” whilst sailing in heavy seas about 275 km (170 miles) off Colombo.
+Iberia received

-Temporary repairs were made at Colombo.
-One of the
+repairs were made at Colombo.

-completed, Iberia
+there was completed, Iberia

-continued to Sydney, and
+continued to Sydney, and entered into the Sydney’s Cockatoo

-was returned to her regular duties.
+to her regular duties.

 Collision Photo Album

-not collapse during the voyage to Australia
+held the decks together, in order they would not collapse during the voyage to Australia

-Here we see some of the extensive damage
+we see some of the extensive damage up on Boat deck

-It even extended as high as Sports Deck.
+even extended as high as Sports Deck

 The Stanvec